jeevasidarth/Infin/README.md

 # InFin - Income Protection for India's Gig Workers

 ## Abstract
 InFin is a parametric, AI-driven income insurance system designed for gig economy workers.
-It leverages real-time external data sources and behavioral analytics to detect disruption events and autonomously process claims without user intervention.
+It uses real-time external data and behavioral analytics to detect disruption events and autonomously process claims without user intervention.
 The system employs a multi-stage validation pipeline consisting of a Disruption Validity Score (DVS), Zone Peer Comparison Score (ZPCS), and an Activation Eligibility Check (AEC) to ensure accurate and fraud-resistant claim verification.
-Personalized premiums (in the form of Chit-funds) are dynamically computed based on user earnings and regional risk probabilities.
-We integrate automated event detection, data-driven validation, and instant digital payouts via UPI, InFin delivers a scalable and efficient alternative to traditional insurance models for high-volatility income environments.
+Personalized premiums are dynamically computed using machine learning models based on user earnings and regional risk.
+To improve trust and affordability, InFin introduces a hybrid insurance + chit-fund model, where consistent users can recover a significant portion of their premiums if no claims are made.
+By combining automated event detection, data-driven validation, and instant UPI payouts, InFin delivers a scalable and worker-friendly alternative to traditional insurance.

 ---